It'll storm right in and blow you away with a punishing deluge of wittery. And thatsucks.

 Also, after finishing his report and getting pounced by Simba, a groundhog pops up to deliver "news from the underground".

-The Lion King is also notable for the Hyena's puns when threatening to eat Simba.
+The Lion King also has the Hyena's puns when threatening to eat Simba.

 Banzai: We'll have anything that's lion around!